Robbery (Juice Wrld song)

-"Robbery" is a song by American rapper and singer Juice Wrld.
+"Robbery" is a song by the late American rapper Juice Wrld.
 It was released on February 13, 2019, via Grade A Productions through exclusive licensing to Interscope Records, as the lead single for his second studio album, Death Race for Love.
-"Robbery" has over 1 Billion streams on Spotify.
+"Robbery" has over a billion streams on Spotify.

 Background

 An emotional separation-themed song, "Robbery" was described as being about "a woman stealing Juice's heart", by Complex and how Juice takes revenge against her while consuming liquor.

 It was produced by Nick Mira, who also produced Juice's multi-platinum-certified single "Lucid Dreams".
 Rolling Stone described the song as "dark and melodramatic" while calling it "a clunky metaphor about a woman demanding love" from Juice.

 Lyrically, the first verse discusses the comparison of Juice's father advising him about not revealing his insecurities to women and his heart's stance of the contrary.

 XXL noted the song as a "heartfelt track about a love that has left Juice broken and confused," while Highsnobiety identified it as a "melancholic lamenting about a past love."